danielhdev/first-dev-steps/README.md

 # first-dev-steps
 My first baby steps as a developer in 2022

-Thanks and big gratitude for helping me learn the basics and making my decision to become a developer easy to:
+The sources helping me to learn the basics and making my decision to become a developer easy:

 www.freecodecamp.org and their great HTML and CSS courses.

-Also to the YouTube channels
+Also the YouTube channels
 Web Dev Simplified,
 JavaSript King,
 Tech With Tim,
 Traversy Media!

+for lessons in JS and Python.